-Yes, contact Mary Beth Ryan (email@example.com) to schedule an appointment.
+Yes, contact Mary Beth Ryan to schedule an appointment.

-The number of students admitted each year varies and typically ranges between 2 and 4.
+The number of students admitted each year varies and typically ranges between two and four.

 Applications for the HPM PhD program will be reviewed by the program's admissions committee after the priority application deadline and then as they are received.